badlogic/basis-template/README.md

 ```
 Dear Mr. Hotzenplotz,

 Thank you for purchasing Hotzenplotz.
-Find below your activation codes:
+You can find your activation codes below:

    1. 3ba34234bcffe
    2. 5bbe77f879000
    3. dd3ee54324bf3

-Please let me know if I can help you with anything else!
+Please let me know if there is anything else I can help you with!

-Kind regards
+Kind regards,
 Your friendly neighbourhood customer service employee
 ```

 When you render a template, all text and code spans are evaluated by the templating engine and written out ("emitted") to a `String` or `OutputStream` in sequence.
 Text spans, like "Dear " or "Thank you for purchasing ", are emitted verbatim as UTF-8 strings.